Check how we overachieved KPIs of video content distribution for one of the leading sports nutrition brands.

 We kicked off the anticipation campaign three weeks before the launch of the competition.
 When signing up, users knew only that they could win a personal training session with the series’ main character.
 To keep an air of mystery, our lead magnet page didn’t contain any details about the competition or the tasks.
 We announced the competition via email and social media, but only those who signed up could access the tasks.

-The campaign quickly generated around 5,000 leads, who later showed amazing engagement by solving competition tasks and posting on social media.
+The campaign quickly generated a few thousand leads, who later showed amazing engagement by solving competition tasks and posting on social media.
 This strategy helped not only keep the audience involved throughout the promotion but also add extra muscle to the email database for further conversion through email sequences.

 You’re cooking a meal for that special someone in your life.
 Would you serve it up without tasting it?
 Or would you keep tasting it throughout the cooking process so you can get the most delicious result?
 We took this tasty logic and applied it to the campaign.